mindrash/mookie/README.md

 Listings in progress!

 ## Description
 For this collection I wanted to dive into the world of PFPs and create an entity with a projected personality.
 That entity is Mookie and that personality is yours.
 Now go.
-There is a 12,000 total supply on the orignal (free mint) and 3,333 each on S3 and S3-PS.
+There is a 12,000 total supply on the original (free mint - go for it) and 3,333 each on S3 and S3-PS.
 These will mint as the first lots sell to fund the next batches.
 The more you buy the more Mookie can breed ... help Mookie breed.

 [Etherscan](https://etherscan.com/address/0x9c285E47c61B625952EF1F492160CefE12D69ffc) |
 [Polyscan](https://polygonscan.com/address/0x501637fa5ea4c19086425de328f45309a973d669) |